richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-2.md

 This is one of the key implementation details for getting Mesop Jeopardy Live to work well.

-Since we're going with a direct websocket connection to the Gemini API on the client, we don't want to provide unecessary latency by routing all incoming and outgoing data from the Gemini Live API web component to the Mesop server and then having Mesop route those events to the audio player and audio recorder web components.
+Since we're going with a direct websocket connection to the Gemini API on the client, we don't want to provide unnecessary latency by routing all incoming and outgoing data from the Gemini Live API web component to the Mesop server and then having Mesop route those events to the audio player and audio recorder web components.

 Turns out in Lit that it is possible to send events to other web components.

 The drawback is that the current implementation is very hardcoded and heavily couples the custom web components together.
 I do think, that it would be possible to make this more generic.
 But for demo purposes, I was OK with the coupling.

-So the key is to dispatch a custom event, like this:
+The key is to dispatch a custom event.
+It looks like this:

 ```javascript
 this.onAudioData = (base64Data) => {